-Hong Kong was home for almost 4 years.
-During our stay there, we had a special home, a small “Outlying Island” called Cheung Chau.
+Hong Kong was home for almost 4 years and, during our stay there, we lived away from the city center, on a small “Outlying Island” called Cheung Chau.

 So I started drawing again, in an attempt to capture some of that for him.
-Before we bid goodbye to the island, I gave 12 handbound books printed on rice paper, stitched with red thread to our friends and family in Hong Kong, and kept a copy for ourselves.
+Before we bid goodbye to the island, I produced 12 handmade books printed on rice paper, bound with red thread to our friends and family in Hong Kong, and kept a copy for ourselves.
 For over a year, I came back to the book, reworking images and updating words.
 There is also an e-book, to read on an iPad or iPhone. and a bound copy available through Blurb.